DJayalath/mnist-nn/README.md

 # MNIST-NN
-##### Shallow neural network for classifiying hand-written digits using the MNIST dataset.
+##### Shallow multilayer perceptron neural network for classifiying hand-written digits using the MNIST dataset.
 This project is for learning purposes only and is an attempt at implementing [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) and converting it into a fully matrix form
 ## Features
 - From first principles (no helper libraries)